kanekos99/blog/src/posts/2025-12-04-Blog-Dev-Log-1.md

 ### 💻 Blog HTML Template

 After I have the rough UI designs, I just straight into coding the page in HTML.
 I add whatever CSS I need at this stage.
 I also used [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/) through a CDN, because I've used it so much I include it by default, but you don't really need to use it at all.
-In fact, I'm not sure if it is even advisable to use Bootstrap anymore in the modern front end development.
+In fact, I'm not sure if it is even advisable to use Bootstrap anymore in modern front end development.
 Unfortunately, I love Bootstrap so I will continue using it.

 I created one template page for the main page (with the list of posts), and one template page to be used for the individual post.
 You can view the HTML templates I've made for this blog [here](https://github.com/kanekos99/blog-template).

 I also add any Javascript I need at this point, which is only the [comment widget](https://virtualobserver.moe/ayano/comment-widget) in this case.
-I won't go into detail on how I set it up because the widget page itself already explains it very well.
+I won't go into detail on how I set it up because the widget page itself already explains it very well, but I absolutely love this widget for how customisable it is!

 I also try to keep my page as responsive as possible.
 This means having to shift some UI elements like moving the buttons on the sidebar in the desktop view to the top in the mobile view.